djalbat/yapp/README.md

 If you simply want to see Yapp in action with no further ado, open the `examples.html` file in the root of this repository and choose a language from there.

 Yapp's standalone use is covered first.
-The following code will insert will append an instance of Yapp to the `body` DOM element:
+The following will add an instance of Yapp to the DOM:

 ```
 "use strict";